FOR ORGANIZATIONS

 -

-ow long does the diagnostic take?
 The Culture Assessment process runs 2-3 weeks.
 Workshops are one day.
-Ongoing engagements are scoped in the initial consultation.
+Ongoing engagements are scoped in the initial consultation

 -